a16z/nft-analyst-starter-pack/README.md

 ## Export Data

 If you're using poetry, remember to prepend this command with `poetry run` or activate the appropriate environment with `poetry shell` while in the `nft-analyst-starter-pack` directory.
-You can learn more about poetry [here](https://python-poetry.org/docs/).
+You can learn more about poetry and how to properly install it [here](https://python-poetry.org/docs/).

 ```bash
 python export_data.py --alchemy-api-key YourAPIKey --contract-address 0xED5AF388653567Af2F388E6224dC7C4b3241C544